List of News and Information about bmw m5 on 4WheelsNews.com

-You also might be interested: bmw m5, production, sports car, germany, price, united states, convertible, sedan, rendering, rwd, m performance parts, sema show, online configurator, customization, bike
+You also might be interested: bmw m5, sedan, record, sports car, production, germany, price, united states, convertible, rendering, rwd, m performance parts, sema show, online configurator, customization

 BMW recently announced that the long awaited 2018 BMW M5 (F90) finally goes into production.
 The M5 is also known as the German automaker’s most powerful production high performance sedan in history.
 We saw it a couple of months ago at the Frankfurt Motor Show when it made it public reveal.